How to Marry a Millionaire

-How to Marry a Millionaire is a 1953 American screwball comedy film directed by Jean Negulesco and written and produced by Nunnally Johnson.
+How to Marry a Millionaire is a 1953 American romantic comedy film directed by Jean Negulesco and written and produced by Nunnally Johnson.
 The screenplay was based on the plays The Greeks Had a Word for It (1930) by Zoe Akins and Loco (1946) by Dale Eunson and Katherine Albert.

 It stars Betty Grable, Marilyn Monroe, and Lauren Bacall as three fashionable Manhattan models, along with William Powell, David Wayne, Rory Calhoun, and Cameron Mitchell as their wealthy marks.
-Although Grable received top billing in the screen credits, Monroe's name was listed first in all advertising, including the trailer.

-Produced and distributed by 20th Century Fox, How to Marry a Millionaire was the studio's first film to be shot in the new CinemaScope wide-screen sound process, although it was the second CinemaScope film released by Fox after the biblical epic film The Robe (also 1953).
+Produced and distributed by 20th Century-Fox, How to Marry a Millionaire was the studio's first film to be shot in the new CinemaScope wide-screen sound process, although it was the second CinemaScope film released by Fox after the biblical epic film The Robe (also 1953).
 It was also the first color and CinemaScope film ever shown on prime-time network television (though panned-and-scanned) when it was presented as the first film on NBC's Saturday Night at the Movies on September 23, 1961.

 The soundtrack to How to Marry a Millionaire was released on CD by Film Score Monthly on March 15, 2001.

 Plot

-Resourceful Schatze Page, spunky Loco Dempsey, and ditzy Pola Debevoise are money-hungry gold diggers.
-The trio rent a luxurious Sutton Place penthouse in New York City from Freddie Denmark, who is avoiding the IRS by living in Europe.
-The women plan to use the apartment to attract rich men.
-And on the day they move in, Loco carries in groceries, assisted by Tom Brookman, who is attracted to Schatze.
-She dismisses him as being poor and sets her sights on the charming, classy, rich widower J.D.
+Resourceful Schatze Page, ditzy Loco Dempsey, and short-sighted Pola Debevoise are three women on a mission: each wants to marry a millionaire.
+To accomplish this task, they rent a luxurious Sutton Place penthouse in New York City from Freddie Denmark (who is avoiding the IRS by living in Europe) and together hatch a plot to court the city's elite.
+On the day they move in, Loco arrives with Tom Brookman, who purchases her groceries for her because she "forgot her pocketbook".
+Tom shows interest in Schatze but she dismisses him, stating that "The first rule is, gentlemen callers have got to wear a necktie" and, instead, sets her sights on the charming, classy, rich widower J.D.
 Hanley.
-While she is stalking the older J.D., Tom pursues her.
-After every date, she says she never wants to see Tom again, refusing to marry another "gas pump jockey".
+While courting the older J.D., she fends off Tom, who eventually wins her over.
+After every date, she insists she never wants to see him again.

-Meanwhile, Loco meets grumpy businessman, Walter Brewster.
-He is married, but she agrees to go with him to his lodge in Maine, thinking it is a convention of the Elks Club.
-Loco discovers her mistake and attempts to leave.
-However, she comes down with the measles and is quarantined.
-Upon recovering, she begins seeing forest ranger, Eben Salem.
-She mistakenly believes Salem is a wealthy landowner instead of a civil servant overseeing acres of forestlands.
-She is disappointed when she realizes the truth, but loves him anyway and is willing to overlook his financial shortcomings.
+Meanwhile, Loco meets grumpy businessman Walter Brewster.
+He is married, but she agrees to accompany him to his lodge in Maine, thinking it is a convention hall of the Elks Club.
+Just as Loco discovers her mistake, she comes down with the measles and is quarantined.
+Upon recovering, while Brewster is now bedridden with measles, she begins seeing the forest ranger, Eben Salem.
+When Salem indicates the huge expanse of land he is responsible for, saying "this is all mine", Loco mistakenly believes he is a wealthy landowner instead of a state employee overseeing acres of forestlands.
+Discovering the truth, she is disappointed and tells Brewster about it on the drive back to New York.